SmartManoj/Google-Sheets-MCP/README.md

 *   "Append these rows to the 'Log' sheet in spreadsheet `XYZ`: `[['2024-07-31', 'Task A Completed'], ['2024-08-01', 'Task B Started']]`"
 *   "Get a summary of the spreadsheets 'Sales Data' and 'Inventory Count'."
 *   "Share the 'Team Vacation Schedule' spreadsheet with `team@example.com` as a reader and `manager@example.com` as a writer.
 Don't send notifications."
+*   "Add 5 rows at the beginning of Sheet1 in my spreadsheet."
+*   "Delete the 'Old Data' sheet from my spreadsheet."
+*   "Clear all data from range A1:C10 in Sheet1."
+*   "Get the properties of Sheet1 to see its dimensions and formatting."

 ---